GunarajPoojary/Gravity_Manipulation_Puzzle/README.md

 # Gravity Manipulation Puzzle

-A Unity-based puzzle game where players manipulate gravity to solve challenging levels.
-Collect cubes, avoid free-fall, and beat the timer by creatively shifting gravity directions.
+Prototype of a gravity-based puzzle mechanic where players can manipulate gravity directions to navigate the environment.
+The system includes cube collection, free-fall avoidance, and time-based challenges, showcasing creative use of physics and player control within Unity.

 ## 🎮 Gameplay Overview